getcarina/getcarina.com/_best-practices/009-container-technologies-operating-systems.md

 Project Atomic takes advantage of key Linux capabilities:

-- *systemd*: a system and service manager, which provides container dependency management and fault recovery
+- **systemd**: A system and service manager that provides container dependency management and fault recovery.
-- *journald*: a system logging method, which provides secure aggregation and attribution of container logs
+- **journald**: A system logging methodthat provides secure aggregation and attribution of container logs.

 <a name="resources"></a>
 ### Resources